Pembroke (novel)

 Pembroke (1894) is a novel written by Mary E. Wilkins Freeman.
-It is set in the small town of Pembroke, Massachusetts in the 1830s and 40s.
+It is set in the small US town of Pembroke, Massachusetts, in the 1830s and 1840s.
 The novel tells the story of a romance gone awry and the dramatic events that follow, which entertain the residents of the small town for years after.
 As one of Freeman's first novels, Pembroke experienced great success in its time and, although it has only recently experienced a comeback in the academic sphere, it is known for being an exemplary piece of New England local color fiction.